MisterGoat/GOATNET_BETA/README.md

   should be joining your opponent. place ships and when done type ready or chat ready to start game.

+  to get flights to show - settings gps true icao entercode terminal > ft wifi
+  flight tracker > should be a list now

   I'll update this more later.